Gold: Yellow Metal Reverses Its Gains In The Asian Session | Action Forex

-For the 24 hours to 23:00 GMT, Gold rose 0.88% against the USD and closed at USD1710.60 per ounce on Friday, after US President, Donald Trump threatened to impose new tariffs against China.
+For the 24 hours to 23:00 GMT, Gold rose 0.15% against the USD and closed at USD1710.30 per ounce, amid rising trade tensions between the US and China.

 - advertisement -

-The yellow metal is trading above its 20 Hr moving average and showing convergence with its 50 Hr moving average.
+The yellow metal is trading below its 20 Hr moving average and showing convergence with its 50 Hr moving average.